raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet2.md

 Your Astro Pi is almost complete; the last thing to do is install the joystick hat.
 The flight units use a track point cap from a Lenovo ThinkPad laptop (part no 73P2698).
 There are plenty of cheaper alternatives available online that will work just as well.

-To mount the track point cap onto the Sense HAT joystick, you should chop up an empty ink tube from a BIC biro - yes, this is what's used in the space station unit.
+To mount the track point cap onto the Sense HAT joystick, you should chop up an empty ink tube from a BIC biro - yes, this is what's used in the Space Station unit.
 Cut off a short length of the tube and, with some gentle force, the tube will fit over the stump of the joystick.
 It will also pop off again if too much force is used, which protects the cheap joystick component inside.

 Fill the cavity on the base of the track point cap with some hot melt adhesive from a glue gun, and then insert the BIC tube into the soft adhesive.
 Allow this to cool, and then your joystick is ready for use.